azimjohn/jprq/readme.md

 jprq http 3000 --cname example.com
 ```

-Press Ctrl+C to stop it
+Press C^ to stop it

 ### Update as of Oct 21, 2023